linode/developers/src/content/tools/vagrant-linode.md

 weight: 5
 ---

-Vagrant-linode is a provider plugin for Vagrant that supports the management of Linodes (instances).
+Vagrant-linode is a provider plugin for Vagrant that supports the management of Linode instances.